automenta/mb7/doc/README.vsn.md

 - **Empowerment:** LMs suggest tags and insights, but users decide what sticks—control remains theirs.
 - **Intuitiveness:** Natural language tags (e.g., `#assist: translate to Spanish`) feel conversational, lowering barriers.
-- **Future-Proofing:** As LMs evolve, SemanticScribe adapts, leveraging their power without losing its core.
+- **Future-Proofing:** As LMs evolve, Netention adapts, leveraging their power without losing its core.

 ---

 ## User Experience in 2026

-Picture using SemanticScribe today:
+Picture using Netention today:

 - You write “Meet friends tomorrow” in an NObject.
 The offline LM suggests `#task due:2026-02-23`—you tap to accept, and it’s in your “Tasks” view.